ems-project/maintainers/doc/pull_requests.md

 A maintain branch MUST be used to implement requirements defined by this maintainer repository.

-#### Dependency Branch
+#### Refactoring Branch
-A `dep/description-of-dependency-or-deprecated-cleaning` branch is used to clean dependencies and deprecations in the project.
+A `ref/description-of-refactoring` branch is used to clean dependencies and deprecations in the project.
+And for refactoring existing code in general.
 * Origin: `develop`
 * Merge into: `develop`